Have you ever found decluttering emotionally overwhelming?

 The cost of an item is one of the most common decluttering excuses I hear from my parents.
 To be honest, it comes into my mind too.
 Especially when it’s time to clear clutter that used to be something I saved up money to buy in the first place.

 But it could be of value to someone else!
-If the worth of the item is enough for you to go through the effort of selling it check out this post about how to sell it on Facebook!
+If the worth of the item is enough for you to go through the effort of selling it, learn how to sell clutter on Facebook!
 The cash you get from it will definitely be more useful than the item sitting in the closet!

 If, however, you do not find it worth the effort to sell you need to just let it go to donations.
 Its value to you was served by the times you used it.
 Be appreciative of the use you got out of it and let it go.